-Calculating the volume of water in your pool is essential for making the right choice in terms of maintenance equipment, as well as the dosage of products to be used to clean your pool.
-Let’s take a look at how to make this all-important calculation.
+Calculating the volume of water in your pool is necessary to make the right choice regarding maintenance equipment, but also the dosage of products to use for cleaning your pool.
+Let's look at how to make this very important calculation.

-Why calculate the volume of water in your pond?
+Why calculate the volume of water in your pool?

 Knowing the volume of water in your pool is essential!
-The filtration system, and in particular the pump, must be adapted to the volume of water, in order to purify the water efficiently.
-It must be powerful enough: the volume of water in your pool is a decisive factor in making the best choice.
+The filtration system, and in particular the pump, must be adapted to the volume of water, in order to purify the water effectively.
+It must be sufficiently powerful: the volume of water in your pool is a determining criterion for making the best choice.

-The dosage of maintenance and treatment products also depends on the volume of water in your pool.
-This increases the risk of overdosing, which can be dangerous if you don’t know the volume of water in your pond.
-If, on the other hand, you don’t use enough product, your pool water may be unhealthy, with abnormal pH, hardness and alkalinity.
+The dosage of maintenance and treatment products also depends on the volume of water in your pool .
+The risk of overdosing is therefore increased, if you do not know the volume of water in the pool, this can be dangerous.
+If, on the contrary, you do not use enough product, the pool water may not be healthy, with abnormal pH, hardness and alkalinity.

-The first step is to calculate the average depth, by adding the maximum depth to the minimum depth, then dividing the result by 2.
+The first step is to calculate the average depth , by adding the maximum depth with the minimum depth, then dividing the result by 2.

 If your pool is square or rectangular, multiply the length by the width and the average depth.

-In the case of a round pool, you need to measure both diameters of the pool.
-Then multiply the two diameters by the average depth and 0.78.
+In the case of a round pool, you need to measure the two diameters of the pool.
+Then, you need to multiply the two diameters with the average depth and 0.78.

 If you have an oval pool, multiply the length by the width and 0.89.